 Awards: Heritage Winnipeg Preservation Award for Excellence, Institutional Conservation Award

-Described as a “free Renaissance” style building, the Bank of Nova Scotia, or A.A.
-Heaps building, was designed by Darling & Pearson architects in 1910.
+Described as a “free Renaissance” style building, the Bank of Nova Scotia (or A.A.
+Heaps building) was designed by Darling & Pearson Architects in 1910.
 The building is among the finest heritage properties in Winnipeg.
 Marble, mahogany, brass and gilding are found throughout the magnificent structure.
-A site condition survey for the Province of Manitoba resulted in 40% of the exterior terra cotta being repointed.
-The cornice structure was rebuilt and the cupola was repaired and clad in lead sheeting.
-The glowing interior of the banking hall was also repaired and repainted.
+A site condition survey for the Province of Manitoba resulted in 40% of the exterior terra cotta being re-pointed.
+The cornice structure was rebuilt and the cupola was also repaired and clad in lead sheeting.
+As well, the glowing interior of the banking hall was repaired and repainted.
 The 2009 award-winning restoration of the A.A.
 Heaps building is part of BridgmanCollaborative’s ongoing vision and mission to help preserve heritage architecture for generations to come.